bhagyas/awesome-alfresco/README.md

 #About
 Awesome Alfresco is curated list of awesome Alfresco add-ons, libraries, tutorials, scripts and much more.

-##Contributing and License

-Create an issue or a pull request with your submission.
-It will be evaluated and then made into this list.

-Distributed under the MIT License.
-See LICENSE for more information.

 ##Notes
 The classification will change with time.
 Currently, it's used as a basic categorisation based on the description of each repository.